How to Tell Your Spouse You Want a Divorce

 Try to get straight to the point.
 You might say, “You might have noticed that we’ve been drifting apart.
 This might be difficult for you, but I’ve decided that I want a divorce.
 I know this will be a painful process, but I believe we can work our way through it and both be happier.”

-Your wife may want to discuss the situation, ask you to reconsider or try to find out what led you to that conclusion.
-Answer her questions truthfully and stay calm, even if she wants to fight.
+Your spouse may want to discuss the situation, ask you to reconsider or try to find out what led you to that conclusion.
+Answer their questions truthfully and stay calm, even if they want to fight.

-Reassure her that you’ll be fair throughout the process and that you empathize with her feelings.
+Reassure them that you’ll be fair throughout the process and that you empathize with their feelings.

-Remember, when you tell your wife you want a divorce, you’re setting the tone for the entire process.
+Remember, when you tell your partner you want a divorce, you’re setting the tone for the entire process.
 Prepare yourself for several possible reactions, from surprise and shock to anger or tears.

 Choose Your Time Wisely

-It’s best to set aside private time with your wife to break the news.
-Avoid telling her when the kids are around; if possible, send them to Grandma and Grandpa’s or another trusted person’s home for a short time so they aren’t around to overhear what you’re saying.
-Your wife will need time to react, and she may react emotionally.
+It’s best to set aside private time with your spouse to break the news.
+Avoid telling them when the kids are around.
+If possible, send your children to a trusted person’s home for a short time so they aren’t around to overhear what you’re saying.
+Your spouse will need time to react, and the conversation may become very emotional.

 Go in with Your Eyes Open

-Once you’ve told your wife you want a divorce, call your Chapel Hill divorce lawyer so he or she can begin working on the necessary paperwork.
+Once you’ve told your spouse you want a divorce, call your Chapel Hill divorce lawyer so they can begin working on the necessary paperwork.
 Your lawyer can also help you determine the best time to move out of your marital home, work out child custody arrangements and discuss property division issues you’ll need to face.

 • Fox 50